 - Textures are relatively easy to make for new Pokémon; certainly easier than making new models.

 Granted, again, textures for hundreds of Pokémon isn’t so simple to just knock out.
 But the models themselves appear the same.
 Furthermore, differences in lighting may be the main difference in appearance (specifically, fresnel rim lighting) rather than new textures being made.
+(Update: since the game release, it was confirmed most models remained the same, with a few having slightly less or more polygons than the 3DS counterparts.
+All textures have been redone.)

 So what about animations?
 These are a twofold process.
 First, the model must be rigged – given a ‘skeleton’ that can be controlled by the computer program using the model.
 These are then skinned (the 3D model attached to the skeleton).
 The skeleton is then given the animation commands, which can be done in a variety of ways.
 Often you’ll see similar parts of skeletons, or animation commands, reused across different models, to limit the work required for the animators.
 Uniquely animating every single model will eat up time.
 Repeating animations or using low-effort ones however comes at the cost of things looking, well, worse.